attdevsupport/ATT_APIPlatform_SampleApps/RESTFul/MMS/Java/app2/README.txt

 ** Setting up multiple sample applications simultaneously

-   In case multiple applications need to be run at the same time, make sure to put each app in a separate folders.
+   In case multiple applications need to be run at the same time, make sure to put each app in separate folders.

 3. Parameters